-Freezing them doesn’t save you much prep time, if any.
-If you want to freeze them, they will stay fresh in the freezer for about 3-4 months.
+Freezing them doesn't save you much prep time, if any.
+If you want to freeze them, the roasted artichokes will stay fresh in the freezer for about 3-4 months.

 How do you store leftovers?

 If you have leftovers, keep them in an airtight container in the refrigerator.
-They will last about a week in the refrigerator.
+Roasted artichokes will last about a week in the refrigerator.

 Using fresh ingredients is always the best way to bring out the flavors of whatever you make.
 I love roasting things with slices of lemon and springs of fresh herbs.

 Even if you have never tried to roast artichoke hearts before, you should try this recipe.
 It's so easy that you can't mess it up!
 Plus, it has such a gentle flavor that everyone - even people who don't normally like veggies - will love it!

 This is such a quick and effortless recipe.
 If you enjoy veggie side dishes, then you will love these keto side dish ideas too.
 These are some of my go-to's:

 - Cabbage Steaks with bacon are a beautiful dish that tastes as good as they look.